Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 ### Alpha Channel Output

-You can select specific Actors to show/ hide (but only Actors, not Components or Instance Meshes) using the ‘Hidden Actors’ and ‘Show Only Actors’ arrays as follows:
+You can select specific Actors to show/ hide (but only Actors, not Components or Instance Meshes) using the `Hidden Actors` and `Show Only Actors` arrays as follows:

-1. In ‘Project Settings’ in your Editor, find ‘Enable alpha channel support’ in ‘Engine - Rendering/ Postprocessing’ and set it to ‘AllowThroughTonemapper’.
+1. In `Project Settings` in your Editor, find `Enable alpha channel support` in `Engine - Rendering/ Postprocessing` and set it to `AllowThroughTonemapper`.